Great Dayton Flood: Relief efforts

-Ohio governor James M. Cox sent the Ohio National Guard to protect property and life and to support the city's recovery efforts.
-The Guard was not able to reach the city for several days because of the high water conditions throughout the state.
+Ohio Governor James M. Cox sent the Ohio National Guard to protect property and life and to support the city's recovery efforts.
+The guard was not able to reach the city for several days because of the high water conditions throughout the state.
 They built refugee camps, sheltering people in tents who had been permanently or temporarily displaced from their homes.
 Initial access was provided by the Dayton, Lebanon and Cincinnati Railroad and Terminal Company, the only line not affected by the flood.

-Governor Cox called on the state legislature to appropriate $250,000 ($ in dollars) for emergency aid and declared a 10-day bank holiday.
+Cox called on the state legislature to appropriate $250,000 ($ in dollars) for emergency aid and declared a 10-day bank holiday.
 When newly elected President Woodrow Wilson sent telegrams to the governors of Ohio and Indiana asking how the federal government might help, Cox replied with a request for tents, rations, supplies, and physicians.
-Governor Cox sent a telegram to the American Red Cross headquarters in Washington D.C. requesting their assistance in Dayton and surrounding communities.
+Cox sent a telegram to the American Red Cross headquarters in Washington D.C. requesting their assistance in Dayton and surrounding communities.
 Its agents and nurses focused their efforts in 112 of Ohio's hardest-hit communities, which included Dayton and others located primarily along Ohio's major rivers.

 Four Dayton residents are escorted to safety in a boat provided by National Cash Register, as a group of onlookers watches from higher ground.

-Some of the Dayton flood victims made their way to National Cash Register's factory and headquarters, where John H. Patterson, the company's president, and his factory workers assisted flood victims and relief workers.
+Some of the Dayton flood victims made their way to National Cash Register's (NCR) factory and headquarters, where John H. Patterson, the company's president, and his factory workers assisted flood victims and relief workers.
 NCR employees built nearly 300 flat-bottomed rescue boats.
 Patterson organized rescue teams to save the thousands of people stranded on roofs and the upper stories of buildings.
 He turned the NCR factory on Stewart Street into an emergency shelter, providing food and lodging.
 He organized local doctors and nurses to provide medical care.
 NCR facilities served as the Dayton headquarters for the American Red Cross and Ohio National Guard relief and rescue efforts and provided food and shelter, a hospital and medical personnel, and a makeshift morgue.
 The company's grounds became a temporary campground for the city's homeless.
 Patterson also provided news reporters and photographers with food and lodging and access to equipment and communications to file their stories.
 When the presses of the Dayton Daily News became inoperable due to the floodwaters, the newspaper used NCR's in-house printing press, providing Dayton and NCR with press coverage on AP and UPI newswires.